hari660/geminiQuizzify/README.md

 - Navigation -> Artificial Intelligence -> Vertex AI -> Enable All Recommended APIs

-## Task 2: Google Cloud Initialization
+## Task 2: 💻 Dev Environment Setup

 - Install the Google SDK using this [link](https://cloud.google.com/sdk/docs/install).
 - Run the following command to initialize the SDK: